JPTolen/Genisp_reproduction/README.md

 Hong et al: for low light conditions, object detectors using raw sensor data perform better than detectors using data that is processed by a traditional ISP pipelin.

 The paper proposes to train an ISP pipeline, which they call GenISP.
-The GenISP pipeline adapts raw image data into a representation that is suitable for any pre-trained object detector.
-They map the camera sensor specific color space to a device independent color space.
-Therefore, the model can better generalize to unseen cameras because it operates on data in a device-independent color space.
+The GenISP pipeline first operates on the raw RGB image, which is a sensor-specific color space to one camera.
+The sensor-specific color space is mapped to a device-independent color space.
+This enables the model to better generalize to unseen camera sensors because it operates on the image in a device-independent color space.
+The device-independent image is then processed through three neural network modules: ConvWB, ConvCC and Shallow ConvNet.
+This whole pipeline outputs an image that is optimized for any off-the-shelf object detector.
+Thus, an object detector does not require any fine-tuning to camera specific sensor data.

-In contrast, we propose to take advantage of Color Space Transformation (CST) matrices that map the sensorspecific color space (raw-RGB) to a device-independent color space (CIE XYZ)
-This is that incorporates color space transformation to a device-independent color space

-Thus, an object detector does not require any fine-tuning to specific sensor data in an individual camera.

-The method avoids fine-tuning to specific sensor data by leveraging image metadata along with the RAW image files to transform the image to optimize object detection

 ## Preprocessing of Raw Images